boorad/mapr_cookbooks/ec2-scripts/README.txt

 					b.
 Create a "host mapping file" for use on the client to properly map private host names of the cluster node to public IP addresses.

+			The logic is slightly different for a cluster deployed in an Amazon VPC.
+Additional configuration is done on node0
+				1. An Elastic IP address is assigned to that node
+				2. The node is configured as a NAT gateway
+			The rest of the installation process proceeds pretty much as described above, though driven by the configure-vpc-cluster.sh script from node0 (since it is the only node with network access to the other cluster nodes).

 Known Issues:
 	The launch-mapr-instance.sh script is limited to 16K.